TanHaus/playground/README.md

 # Description

 I write small applications that run directly in web browsers.
 Most of them are simple physics simulations and topics that I am intersted in.
 This site is written in HTML, CSS and JavaScript.

+Most of the apps are very basic.
+The more polished ones are in the __Featured__ list.

+To view what I have planned for this project, please navigate to the __Project__ tab above (or you can click [here](https://github.com/gau-nernst/web-apps/projects/1)).

 ## List of apps